Jensen 541

 The Jensen 541 is an automobile which was produced by Jensen Motors from 1954 to 1959.
 It was first exhibited at the London Motor Show in October 1953, and production started in 1954.

 The 541 used fibreglass bodywork mounted on a steel chassis.
-It was fitted with a 4-litre Austin D-Series engine with three SU carburettors, mated to a four speed manual transmission with optional Laycock de Normanville overdrive.
+It was fitted with a 4-litre Austin D-Series engine with three SU carburettors, mated to a four-speed manual transmission with optional Laycock de Normanville overdrive.

 The body consisted of three major mouldings.
 The entire front was rear-hinged and could be raised for engine access.
 The doors were aluminium.
 Suspension was independent at the front using coil springs, with a Panhard rod located rigid axle and leaf springs at the rear.
 A choice of wire-spoked or steel disc wheels with centre lock fitting was offered.
 Early cars had servo assisted 11 in drum brakes but from 1956 on, the newly introduced 541 Deluxe version featured Dunlop disc brakes both front and rear—the first British four seater thus equipped.

-It was considered a luxurious car, with the interior featuring leather seats as standard.
+It was considered a luxurious car, with leather seats as standard.
 The individual seats in front were separated by a high transmission tunnel, and the rear seats had a small centre armrest and could be tilted forwards to increase luggage space.
 Standard colours (1955) were black, ivory, imperial crimson, moonbeam grey, Boticelli blue, deep green and Tampico beige.

-By employing lightweight materials, Jensen managed to make the car significantly lighter than their contemporary Interceptor model, with a dry weight of 1220 kg, against the older design's 1370 kg.
+By employing lightweight materials, Jensen managed to make the car significantly lighter than its contemporary Interceptor model, with a dry weight of 1220 kg, against the older design's 1370 kg.
 Performance benefitted.

-In 1957 the 541 R was introduced, and in 1960 the 541 S arrived with wider bodywork and revised grille styling.
-Production of the Jensen 541 ended in 1959 and the 541 S early in 1963 when the range was replaced by the C-V8.
+In 1957, the 541 R was introduced, and in 1960, the 541 S arrived with wider bodywork and revised grille styling.
+Production of the Jensen 541 ended in 1959, and the 541 S early in 1963 when the range was replaced by the C-V8.